fredrivett/learningtolaunch/slides.md

 - Justin Jackson has a great blog post on this: https://megamaker.co/articles/growth/
 - StoriesAsAService was popular because it captured a running joke.
 It was just a shoddily thrown together landing page.
 - Tinder could do a side project around Love Island, who would you match with?

 ---

-class: center, middle

-# Timing is 🔑

-???

-- Studies were done on what factors most predicted a startup's success.
-It was timing.
-- Youtube came just when home cameras were good enough, and when internet connection could support video streaming
-  - Try to do YouTube a year or two earlier, it wouldn't have worked

----